simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/Installing_SIMP_From_An_ISO.rst

       When the system boots, it may display: ``error on start module sha1 not found could not insert sha_256 [...]``.
-This is expected and is a known
+This is expected and is a known issue.

 #.
-Change the default passwords
+Change the default passwords.

    ..
 WARNING::